TomasBoda/agent-lang/thesis.md

     property close_person = min(close_people => c => dist(c.x, c.y, x, y));
 }
 ```
 The `close_person` property attempts to find an agent that is the closest to the current agent, but is also in the visual range of 65.
 If there are no agents in this visual range, the `close_person` searches an empty array and cannot retrieve a specific agent instance.
-Therefore, it holds a Null value.
+Therefore, it is assigned a Null value.

 A problem with Null values, however, is that we cannot use it in other properties.
-More specifically, we cannot retrieve the agent's properties, since it does not hold an agent instance, but a Null value.
+More specifically, we cannot retrieve the agent's properties, since it does not hold any agent instance, rather a Null value.
 That is why the `otherwise` expression exists in AgentLang, which tackles Null values, but it will be discussed in later sections.

 ### 2.5 Expressions
-The following sections introduce all supported expression in AgentLang, from basic ones such as binary or relational expressions to more complex and language-specific expression such as the `otherwise` expression.
+The following sections introduce all supported expressions in AgentLang, from basic ones such as binary or relational expressions to more complex and language-specific expressions such as the `otherwise` expression.

 #### 2.5.1 Binary Expressions
 Binary expression is the most basic expression in AgentLang.
 It consists of two numeric operands and one operator.
 The operator can be of type addition, subtraction, multiplication, division or modulo.
 These expressions can be arbitrarily nested and parenthesised.